plugcommunity/documentation/api/endpoints/README.md

 ### Tips and tricks

-One thing to mention is that you can only send a limited amount of request in a certain timespan, if you overdo it for a longer amount of time you'll be banned.
-This can certainly happen when you decide to to delete a bunch of chat messages without artifically slowing the amount of requests down.
+The API endpoints are rate limited.
+If you send too many requests in a given period of time, you will be temporarily [IP banned](/api/bans.md).
+This can happen when you spam the booth join, or any other endpoint.

+Some methods however, are white listed such as chat deleting, this is in order to prevent spam and other attacks.

 ### List of endpoints